 - Champignon Brands (OTCMKTS:SHRMF)

-High-Growth Stocks: Amazon (AMZN)
+High-Growth Stocks for Young Investors: Amazon (AMZN)

 Whenever discussions about high-growth stocks arise, Amazon invariably makes most analysts’ lists.